-We have a common stock warrant issued to Deerfield, put options embedded within those Deerfield warrants, fundamental change and make-whole interest provisions embedded within the 2021 Notes, a conversion feature within the Deerfield Convertible Note and common stock warrants issued to KVK that meet the definition of derivative financial instruments and are accounted for as derivatives.
-The fair value of the common stock warrant issued to Deerfield, put options embedded within the Deerfield Warrants, fundamental change and make-whole interest provisions embedded within the 2021 Notes and the conversion feature within the Deerfield Convertible Note are based on Monte Carlo simulations, while the common stock warrant issued to KVK is valued using a probability-weighted Black-Scholes option pricing model.
+We have a common stock warrant issued to Deerfield, put options embedded within those Deerfield warrants, and common stock warrants issued to KVK that meet the definition of derivative financial instruments and are accounted for as derivatives.
+The fair value of the common stock warrant issued to Deerfield, and put options embedded within the Deerfield Warrants are based on Monte Carlo simulations, while the common stock warrant issued to KVK is valued using a probability-weighted Black-Scholes option pricing model.
 These derivatives are fair valued at each reporting period.

-The derivative liability for the Deerfield common stock warrant was \$0.1 million and \$1.6 million at December 31, 2019 and 2018, respectively.
-The derivative liability for the put options embedded within the Deerfield common stock warrant was \$19,000 and \$154,000 at December 31, 2019 and 2018, respectively.
-The derivative liability for the fundamental change and make-whole interest provisions embedded within the 2021 Notes had no value at either December 31, 2019 and 2018, respectively.
-The conversion feature within the Deerfield Convertible Note had no value at December 31, 2019 and \$0.1 million at December 31, 2019 and 2018.
-The derivative liability for the KVK common stock warrant was \$24,000 and \$273,000 at December 31, 2018, respectively.
-A 10% increase in the enterprise value would result in an increase of \$19,000 in the estimated fair value of the Deerfield common stock warrant, no change in the estimated fair value of the put options embedded within the Deerfield common stock warrant, no change in the estimated fair value of the conversion feature within the Deerfield Convertible Note and an increase of \$5,000 in the estimated fair value of the KVK common stock warrant at December 31, 2019.
+The derivative liability for the Deerfield common stock warrant was \$230,000 and \$77,000 at December 31, 2020 and 2019, respectively.
+The derivative liability for the put options embedded within the Deerfield common stock warrant was \$25,000 and \$19,000 at December 31, 2020 and 2019, respectively.
+The derivative liability for the KVK common stock warrant was \$49,000 and \$24,000 at December 31, 2020 and 2019, respectively.
+A 10% increase in the enterprise value would result in an increase of \$29,000 in the estimated fair value of the Deerfield common stock warrant, an increase of \$8,000 in the estimated fair value of the put options embedded within the Deerfield common stock warrant and an increase of \$8,000 in the estimated fair value of the KVK common stock warrant at December 31, 2020.
 Upon exercise of the warrants, we will adjust the associated derivative liability to fair value with any changes recorded in other (expense) income.
 At such time, such derivative liability will also be reclassified to additional paid-in capital, and no further revaluations will be necessary.